ZKON-Network/Incentivised-Testnet-Program/README.md

 # Incentivised Testnet Program

 We are inviting **zkApps and developers** to integrate with our zkTLS oracle and participate in our Incentivised Testnet Program.
-Below are the key details:
+Below are the updated details:

 ## Program Details:

-- 📅 **Timeline**: The integration deadline is **December 15, 2024**.
+- 📅 **Timeline**: The integration period covers **the entirety of the testnet phase**.
-- 🎁 **Reward**: An airdrop of **0.5% of the ZKON token total supply** will be distributed among eligible participants.
+- 🎁 **Reward**: An airdrop of **0.5% of the ZKON token total supply** will be distributed among eligible participants:
+  - **30%** will be allocated to testnet participants.
+  - **70%** will be reserved for projects that successfully integrate into the mainnet.
   - 🔒 Vesting and locking terms may apply.

-- 🛠️ **Eligibility**: zkApps that successfully integrate ZKON's oracle between now and the deadline are eligible for the airdrop.
+- 🛠️ **Eligibility**: zkApps that successfully integrate ZKON's oracle in either testnet or mainnet, following the program guidelines, will be eligible for the respective airdrop portion.

 ---

 ### 📄 Documentation

 <div align="center">